dyozie/mkdocs-book-hdb/docs/pxf/ConfigurePXF.md

 After changing the classpath files, the PXF service must be restarted.

-## <a id="settingupthejvmcommandlineoptionsforpxfservice"></a>Setting up the JVM Command Line Options for the PXF Service
+## Setting up the JVM Command Line Options for the PXF Service<a id="settingupthejvmcommandlineoptionsforpxfservice"></a>

 The PXF service JVM command line options can be added or modified for each pxf-service instance in the `/var/pxf/pxf-service/bin/setenv.sh` file: